Module 26 - 2

 A video recording of the ocean and surrounding scenery taken from the back of a speeding boat is keyed into the green area behind her.

-This results in a realistic scene, and the model doesn't even have to get her hair wet!
+This results in a realistic scene and the model doesn't

 If it stopped here, the "realism" would be confined to one point of view.
 But in the real world cameras move and perspectives change.
 Let's look at an example.